 - Turn off the TV:

-This click of the button is another marvelous way to free yourself up for more time to worship your Lord.
+This click of the button is another marvellous way to free yourself up for more time to worship your Lord.
 It’s also an outstanding way to minimize the negative and harmful influences that you and your children are exposed to when sitting down under its trance.
 The first 10 days of Dhul-Hijjah present a grand opportunity for you and your children to renounce the TV habit.
 Of course, wherever there’s a void, there must be a replacement.
-How about replacing TV time with family conversations, book readings, crafts, word games, animal documentaries, or Islamic-related DVDs?
+How about replacing TV time with family conversations, book readings, crafts, word games, animal documentaries, or Islamic-related lessons?
 Research the Internet for more TV-free ideas.

 - Remind your children to supplicate to Allah for what they want:

-What a simple way to get blessings – asking Allah to bestow His blessings upon us is a form of worship.
+What a simple way to get blessings – asking Allah to bestow His blessings upon us and making dua is a form of worship.
 How Great Allah is!
 In our interactions with others, we get blessings for giving to others.
 But when relating to our Lord, we get rewarded for asking of Him.

 - Be patient with your children and family members during these special days:

-Being kind to your loved ones can earn you many blessings, insha’Allah.
+Being kind to your loved ones can earn you many blessings, Insha’Allah.
 There are numerous hadith encouraging us toward benevolent behavior.
-Consideration towards family members doesn’t necessitate extra time–only genuine effort.
+Consideration towards family members doesn’t necessitate extra time– only genuine effort.
 Even a smile is charity according to a famous hadith.
 Keep in mind, one of the best ways your children learn is by example.
-Let them know you are working on your patience this beloved month – your good example will go a long way toward inspiring your children to engage in benevolent behavior with others, as well.
+Let them know you are working on your patience this beloved month– your good example will go a long way toward inspiring your children to engage in benevolent behavior with others, as well.